RolandWarburton/knowledge/Networking/Portainer Remote Endpoints.md

 https://lemariva.com/blog/2019/12/portainer-managing-docker-engine-remotely

+There are 2 official ways of securing dockers API, SSH, and TLS, i decided to use TLS because SSH didn't work for me for some reason.

 Another idea i had was to put the communication in a wireguard tunnel somehow.
-But i havent read much about this yet, the todo for this task would be to maybe understand this https://youtu.be/88GyLoZbDNw?t=1142 (@19:05 onwards) about networking namespaces.
+But i haven't read much about this yet.
+If i wanted to look into this i would need to understand this https://youtu.be/88GyLoZbDNw?t=1142 (@19:05 onwards) about networking namespaces most likely.

 ## Securing with TLS